VinhhDo/IE7500_milestone2/README.md

 IE7500

-Prema Parks, Vincent Do
+Group Members: Prema Parks, Vinh Do.

 Financial websites in original dataset blocked our automated scraping tools, we manually collected URLs and build the dataset.
-The project pipeline is fully built to handle this text now, and we will extend the dataset with more URLs later.
+The project pipeline is fully built, and we will extend the dataset with more URLs later.

 ## 📌 Project Model Development Overview